-1. Identification of all participants, including the PHA, the general contractor, the legal entity that will own the project, the proposed management agent, and all "principals" of those entities.
+- 1. Identification of all participants, including the PHA, the general contractor, the legal entity that will own the project, the proposed management agent, and all "principals" of those entities.
+The submission must disclose any identity of interest between any of the parties.
+Where fees normally determined by market negotiations (such as general contractor overhead and profit) are being paid among identity of interest parties, HUD may limit such fees to amounts comparable to the market, commonly seen in RAD transactions, commonly permitted in other HUD programs, or permitted by the applicable State's low income housing tax credit qualified allocation plan. - 2.
+Evidence of recent successful experience with similar rehabilitation or construction projects.

-&lt;sup>80 For additional information see "Relocation Requirements under the Rental Assistance Demonstration (RAD) Program, Public Housing in the First Component" http://portal.hud.gov/hudportal/documents/huddoc?id=RAD\Notice2.pdf

-- 2. Evidence of recent successful experience with similar rehabilitation or construction projects.
 For properties requiring substantial rehabilitation or new construction, the Project Owner is required to engage a general contractor, unless recent and comparable experience managing rehabilitation can be demonstrated or if the development team is using the FHA-insured Section 223(f) program or a repair program approved by HUD.
+If multiple funding sources will be used for the Covered Project, the development team must demonstrate that it has experience with at least three transactions with multiple sources of financing.

+91 Accordingly, Notice PIH 2013-11 or successor notice shall not apply.

-If multiple funding sources will be used for the Covered Project, the development team must demonstrate that it has experience with at least three transactions with multiple sources of financing. - For PBRA conversions, evidence that all principals have Previous Participation Certification in the Active Partners Performance System (APPS) (formerly the Form 2530) and are not be debarred, suspended, or subject to a Limited Denial of Participation. - H. Proposed Financing.
-For each proposed loan, equity contribution, or grant, the PHA must include a: 82 - 1.
-Recent lender, investor or grant engagement letter, dated no later than 60 days prior to Financing Plan submission, with key terms identified (including amount, repayment terms, interest rate, amortization, maturity, prepayment restrictions, pay-in schedule, etc.) from all financing provider(s).
-Key terms for any permanent financing must comply with the conditions under Section 1.4(B)(1) of this Notice (fixed rate of interest, for a fixed term, and fully amortized over that term; balloon payments not permitted before year 18; amortization term cannot exceed 40 years; etc.).
-Additionally, all subordinate (or secondary) financing must be disclosed and then approved by the first-mortgage lender as well as HUD in accordance with section 8.9 of the Mortgage Credit and Underwriting and Processing Requirements of the MAP guide and any subsequent revisions or updates to the MAP guide. - 2.
-Brief discussion of conditions / milestones to be satisfied prior to closing; - 3.
-Documentation that the first mortgage lender has consented to the Use Agreement and that the lien of the new first mortgage loan will be subordinate to the Use Agreement;
+- 3. For PBRA conversions, evidence that all principals have Previous Participation Certification in the Active Partners Performance System (APPS) (formerly the Form 2530) and are not be debarred, suspended, or subject to a Limited Denial of Participation.92 - H. Proposed Financing.
+For each proposed loan, equity contribution, or grant, the PHA must include a:93 - 1.
+Recent lender, investor or grant engagement letter, dated no later than 60 days prior to Financing Plan submission, with key terms identified (including for each amount, repayment terms, interest rate, amortization, maturity, prepayment restrictions, and pay-in schedule) from all financing provider(s).
+Permanent debt financing with monthly payment amounts not conditioned on the availability of cash flow (i.e., "hard" debt) on Covered Projects must: 94 - a.
+Be at a fixed rate of interest, for a fixed term, fully amortized over no more than 40 years; - b.
+Not have a balloon payment until after the earlier to occur of a) expiration of the term of the HAP Contract or b) 17 years from the date of the permanent debt financing; and - c.
+Not have a debt service coverage less than the higher of 1.11 or lender requirements.

+All bridge loan or construction financing must be disclosed and approved by HUD.
+All cash-flow ("soft" debt) and subordinate (or secondary) financing must be disclosed and then approved by the first-mortgage lender as well as HUD in

-&lt;sup>81 The APPS/2530 applies to all FHA transactions and transactions in which 20% of the units in the Covered Project will be covered under a PBRA contract (PBV transactions without FHA financing are exempt).
+92 The APPS/2530 applies to all FHA transactions and transactions in which 20% of the units in the Covered Project will be covered under a PBRA contract (PBV transactions without FHA financing are exempt).
 The PHA and any entities wholly owned by the PHA are not subject to 2530/APPS.
 For LLCs and LPs, non-PHA members and partners, respectively, with 25% or more of the ownership interests are subject to approval provided that for LIHTC transactions, limited partners or investment members are exempt.
 For non-profit entities, 2530s are required for Board Officers but not Board Members.
 Management agents are subject to 2530 unless wholly-owned.

-HUD has created templates that are available on the RAD Resource Desk that PHAs can use to provide all required information on each loan, equity contribution, and grants.
+93 The RAD Resource Desk includes data entry fields that Project Owners and PHAs can use to provide all required information on each loan, equity contribution, and grants.